ethanflower1903/kubernetes-new/README.md

 Install kubectl.

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
 If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds:
+Trade-offs
+The kubectl tool supports three kinds of object management:

+Imperative commands
+Imperative object configuration
+Declarative object configuration
+See Kubernetes Object Management for a discussion of the advantages and disadvantage of each kind of object management.

+How to create objects
+The kubectl tool supports verb-driven commands for creating some of the most common object types.
+The commands are named to be recognizable to users unfamiliar with the Kubernetes object types.

+run: Create a new Pod to run a Container.
+expose: Create a new Service object to load balance traffic across Pods.
+autoscale: Create a new Autoscaler object to automatically horizontally scale a controller, such as a Deployment.
+The kubectl tool also supports creation commands driven by object type.
+These commands support more object types and are more explicit about their intent, but require users to know the type of objects they intend to create.

+create <objecttype> [<subtype>] <instancename>
+Some objects types have subtypes that you can specify in the create command.
+For example, the Service object has several subtypes including ClusterIP, LoadBalancer, and NodePort.
+Here's an example that creates a Service with subtype NodePort:

+kubectl create service nodeport <myservicename>
+In the preceding example, the create service nodeport command is called a subcommand of the create service command.

+You can use the -h flag to find the arguments and flags supported by a subcommand:

+kubectl create service nodeport -h